rbouckaert/DeveloperManual/README.md

 To generate N XML files, use `CoverageTestXMLGenerator` in Experimenter package

 The sequence length should be long enough that trees can be reasonably reliably recovered -- if the difference between longest and shorted tree is 2 orders of magnitude, nucleotide sequences of 10 thousand sites.
-When \mu*treeh-height approximate 0.5, sequences of length 1000 are sufficient.
+When $\mu$*treeh-height approximate 0.5, sequences of length 1000 are sufficient.

 ## Log file names